williamrhancock/Pedantic2/docs/WORKFLOW_NODES_GUIDE.md

 **Workflow Structure:**
 ```
-Start → Python (generate array) → For Each Loop → LLM (process each item) → File (append each result) → End
+Start → Python (generate array) → For Each Loop → LLM (process each item) → File (append each result) → EndLoop → Final Processing → End
 ```

 In this example:
 - The Python node generates an array of years
 - The For Each Loop extracts the array using `items_key: "items"`
 - For each year, the LLM node processes it and the File node appends the result
+- The EndLoop node aggregates all iteration results
+- The Final Processing node receives all aggregated results
 - All three iterations execute sequentially

 #### Example: Parallel Processing